Looking for a male flowerhorn that is a proven reproducer. Tyrone

 The Black Moor Goldfish is one of the more rounded or egg-shaped fancy goldfish.
 This rounded shape is enhanced by large bulbous eyes protruding from the sides of its head and its long, flowing finnage.
 Its metallic scales are a deep, velvety black.

 The Black Moor is basically a black version of the Telescope Goldfish though its eyes don't protrude quite as far.
-These eyes have given rise to some descriptive names for this fish, such as the Dragon Eye Goldfish and Black Peony Goldfish.
-Juveniles are a dark bronze and without the protruding eyes, but as they mature they become black and their eyes begin to telescope.
-Most Black Moors stay black but their color can change with age, ranging from gray to black, or they can revert to a metallic orange when kept in warmer water.
-Though they once were available with a beautiful veil-tail, the specimens available today will have either a broad tail, ribbon tail, or butterfly tail.
+The dark color and distinctive, bulging eyes have given rise to some descriptive names, such as the Dragon Eye Goldfish and Black Peony Goldfish.
+Black Moor juveniles are a dark bronze with flat eyes.
+As they mature, they become black, and their eyes begin to telescope.

-For most of these goldfish, their hardiness and ability to live at colder temperatures makes them ideal for outdoor ponds as well.
-The Black Moor is the only possible exception to this, not because it lacks hardiness but because of its telescopic eyes.
-Its eyes cause it to have poor vision so it is not a good competitor for food, and they are subject to injury and infection.
-None of these hardy fish are really good companions for the Black Moor because they are all too competitive during feeding time.
-Better tank mates would be the similarly handicapped but less hardy Telescope Goldfish, Celestial Goldfish, and Water Bubble-Eye Goldfish.
+Additionally, most of these goldfish are hardy enough to live at colder temperatures (as long as the cooling drops only a few degrees a day), which makes them ideal for outdoor ponds.
+The Black Moor is the only exception.
+While the Black Moor is hardy enough to withstand colder temperatures, its telescopic eyes cause it to see poorly.
+Because of this, the Black Moor does not compete well for food and is also subject to injury and infection.
+The other hardy goldfish mentioned above make unsuitable companions for the Black Moor because they are all too competitive during feeding time.
+Better tankmates would be the similarly handicapped but less hardy Telescope Goldfish, Celestial Goldfish, and Water Bubble-Eye Goldfish.